How Often Should You Switch Chest Compressors To Avoid Fatigue

 Several variables influence how quickly a rescuer becomes fatigued, necessitating potential adjustments to the standard switch interval:

 • Rescuer Physical Condition: A rescuer with greater upper body and core strength will maintain quality longer than one who is less physically fit.
-Still, even highly trained athletes fatigue during prolonged, high-intensity CPR.
+That said, even highly trained athletes fatigue during prolonged, high-intensity CPR.

 • Patient Body Habitus: Compressing on a larger, heavier chest requires exponentially more work.
 In cases of severe obesity, switching every 60 to 90 seconds may be necessary to maintain target depth.